 Earle A. Chiles Research Institute

 Gulati, Pratiksha; Rühl, Julia; Kannan, Abhilash; Pircher, Magdalena; Schuberth, Petra; Nytko, Katarzyna J; Pruschy, Martin; Sulser, Simon; Haefner, Mark; Jensen, Shawn; Soltermann, Alex; Jungraithmayr, Wolfgang; Eisenring, Maya; Winder, Thomas; Samaras, Panagiotis; Tabor, Annett; Stenger, Rene; Stupp, Roger; Weder, Walter; Renner, Christoph; Münz, Christian; and Petrausch, Ulf, "Aberrant Lck Signal via CD28 Costimulation Augments Antigen-Specific Functionality and Tumor Control by Redirected T Cells with PD-1 Blockade in Humanized Mice."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 425.